garystafford/k8s-istio-observe-backend/README.md

 # Go-based Microservices Observability Demo with Istio 1.0.x

 The (8) Go-based, RESTful microservices, which make up the distributed system, are designed to generate service-to-service, service-to-database (MongoDB), and service-to-queue-to-service (RabbitMQ) IPC (inter-process communication).
-These distributed communications can be observed using Istio's observability tools, when the system is deployed to Kubernetes.
+These distributed communications can be observed using Istio's observability tools, Zipkin, Jaeger, Kiali, Service Graph, Prometheus, and Grafana, when the system is deployed to Kubernetes.

 ## Optional Front-end UI

-The new Angular 7-based, front-end UI to the API, is located here: <https://github.com/garystafford/k8s-istio-observe-frontend>.
+The Angular 7-based, front-end UI to the API, is located here: <https://github.com/garystafford/k8s-istio-observe-frontend>.

 ## Traces